Austin layoff: keep the FIRE plan or reset?

 How to read this: Savings effort is the simulator’s average monthly investing amount before retirement (after rent, health insurance, and other modeled costs).
 Planned spend is the retirement lifestyle baked into the entries; Safe spend is the guard-railed amount that keeps a 60-month buffer.
 Capital at retirement and interest earned are in real dollars.

-Path (Base return)Savings effort (avg)Retirement agePlanned / Safe spendCapital at retirementInterest earned by retirement
+Path (Base return)Savings effort (avg)Retirement agePlanned / Safe spendRetirement capital / interest earned

 What jumps out:

 • The Keep FIRE push path still retires at 55 and delivers $1.84M at retirement plus $593k of pre-retirement interest.
-Even after factoring in the late-life generosity stack, it ends with $1.46M (roughly 19 years of the modeled $6,200/mo lifestyle) and a safe budget of $7,446/mo, so there’s ~$1.2k/mo of headroom once work stabilizes again.
+After adding larger late-life housing and civic-giving uses, it now ends with about $1.06M (roughly 14.3 years of the modeled $6,200/mo lifestyle) and a safe budget of $6,992/mo, so it stays inside the terminal-wealth guardrail without losing the early-retirement outcome.

 • Reset timeline cuts the savings load to $3.2k/mo (about $1,100/mo less than the FIRE push) and retires at 58.
 The safe spend only drops to $6,990/mo, so delaying FIRE by three years buys nearly the same guardrail while giving the persona more recovery time.